 LOCATION: The Four Corners Quad Keyah (“Four Lands” in the Navajo language) will be staged at the Four Corners Monument near Teec Nos Pos, Arizona on the Navajo Nation.

 The closest airports are Cortez, Colorado (CEZ, 40 minutes), Durango, Colorado (DGO, two hours), Farmington, New Mexico (FMN, one hour) and Albuquerque, New Mexico (ABQ).
 Four Corners Monument is approximately four hours from Albuquerque or Flagstaff, two hours from Durango, six hours from Las Vegas and eight hours from Denver.

-PACKET PICK-UP – The gates will open and packet pick-up will be available at 7:30 a.m. on day one, Thursday; the race will begin at 8:30 a.m. daily.
+PACKET PICK-UP – The gates will open at 7:00 a.m. daily and packet pick-up will be available beginning after 7:30 a.m.

-BAGGAGE DROP – There will be a bag drop at a safe, dry location at the Four Corners Aid Station, where runners may drop or retrieve bags as they need throughout the day.
+BAGGAGE DROP – There will be a bag drop at a safe, dry location at the Monument Aid Station, where runners may drop or retrieve bags as they need throughout the day.
 Runners will also have access to their vehicle throughout the day.

 COURSE – [Courses for the races are subject to change, based upon the discretion of park officials, race organizers and the weather.]

 Each day’s race will begin and end in the same distinct state, offering runners a chance to complete four marathons in four states in four days.
 Runners may choose to compete on a trail or a one-mile paved option each day.
 The routes consist of a variety of terrain and scenery, and offer runners a variety of experiences.
 Routes may be adjusted by race organizers due to weather conditions and other factors, and are subject to change.